openshift/hive/docs/enhancements/cluster-install-apis.md

 ClusterInstall controllers can add their own conditions, but these will not transfer back to the ClusterDeployment.
 UIs around this process may need to show ClusterInstall conditions explicitly.

-The core ClusterInstall CRDs and controllers discussed in this document should live in Hive.
-However, in theory, it would be possible for an external application to implement it's own ClusterInstall outside of Hive and still interface with ClusterDeployment using this system.
+It will be possible for a ClusterInstall CRD and it's controllers to be entirely external to Hive.

 #### External ClusterInstall RBAC